PE and Sports Premium

 What is it?

-The PE and Sport Premium is a government funding initiative designed to help primary schools improve the quality of PE and sport activities they offer to improve the health and fitness of pupils.
+The PE and Sport Premium is a government funding initiative designed to improve the quality of PE and sport activities they offer to improve the health and fitness of pupils.

 For the current academic year September 2018 to July 2019, Darley Churchtown Primary School will receive £16,891 of PE and Sports Premium funding.